-About Mentoring with the GiGS ProgramGiGS mentors are UC Berkeley graduate students from various disciplines who work with 2-3 undergraduates during the academic year.
-This includes, but not limited to, assisting and advising students in graduate program selection, graduate school/internship applications, funding opportunities, and research programs.
+GiGS Mentors About Mentoring with the GiGS ProgramAs a GiGS mentor, you may be working with 1-2 first-generation and/or underrepresented Berkeley undergraduate students who are unfamiliar with the path to graduate study.
+Mentors meet with mentees at least 3 times per semester, maintain responsive email correspondence with mentees, and may be called upon to participate in a classroom panel discussion.
+Thus, graduate students provide a holistic mentoring experience to encompass more than simply academic advice.
+Mentors are expected to be available for at least one hour weekly for possible virtual office hours with their mentees.
 Benefits Leadership & training Receive leadership development training to acquire mentoring skills.
 Advising skills Hone advising, teaching, and mentoring skills as they provide advice and academic assistance to mentees.
 Stipend Mentors will receive a $1,000 stipend for the year ($500 per semester).
-Mentors will help increase diversity of students applying for graduate school by mentoring undergraduate students representing a range of ethnicities, socioeconomic classes, family college backgrounds and academic disciplines.
+Mentors will help increase the diversity of students applying for graduate school by mentoring undergraduate students representing a range of ethnicities, socioeconomic classes, family college backgrounds, and academic disciplines.
 Requirements Submit an application and contract Submit an online application.
 Upon acceptance into the program, mentors will be required to sign a contract detailing their commitment to the program and their respective mentor duties.
-Please note that mentors will be selected based on undergraduate student need, including specific research interests and/or intended field.
+Please note that mentors will be selected based on undergraduate student needs, including specific research interests and/or intended fields.
 Thus, we cannot guarantee that your application will be selected.
-APPLICATION Online Mentor Application Application Deadline: August 13, 2021 Notifications: First week of September Mandatory training & events Must attend Orientation/Training events in Fall and Spring semesters as scheduled: Mentor Orientation and Program Kick-off Event: TBA End of Year Celebration: date/time TBA *Spring Semester dates: TBA Mentee meetings Required to meet with mentees at least three times per semester, and hold a minimum of 10 office hours.
-Mentor-mentee meetings can be used to discuss program selection, to revise graduate school application materials, or to give advice and answer questions regarding post graduation possibilities.
-A large part of your commitment as a GiGS mentor is to provide a nurturing environment for your students to feel comfortable asking you any questions/assistance regarding graduate school or post graduation plan.
+Mentors must be registered UC Berkeley graduate students in good academic standing and not on filing fee.
+APPLICATION Online Mentor Application Application Deadline: Friday, August 11, 2023 at 5 PM PT Selection notifications will be sent out by mid-August.
+Mandatory training & events Must attend Orientation/Training events in Fall and Spring semesters as scheduled: Mentor Orientation and Program Kick-off Event: September 15, 2023 1-3pm End of Year Celebration: date/time TBA *Spring Semester dates: TBA Mentee meetings Required to meet with mentees at least three times per semester, and hold a minimum of 10 office hours.
+Mentor-mentee meetings can be used to discuss program selection, revise graduate school or research program application materials, or give advice and answer questions regarding post-graduation possibilities.
+A large part of your commitment as a GiGS mentor is to provide a nurturing environment for your students to feel comfortable asking you any questions/assistance regarding graduate school or post-graduation plans.